-The system must operate in Cooling Only mode to proceed with the pump down procedure.
-If needed, refer to the previous sections for proper steps to place the unit into Cooling Only mode.
+The system must operate in cooling only mode to proceed with the pump down procedure.
+If needed, refer to the sections on the next page for proper steps to place the unit into cooling only mode.

 - 1. Turn off the unit's power switch.
 Connect a low-pressure gauge manifold hose to the charge port on the gas (vapor) suction service valve. - 2.
 Open the gas (vapor) suction service valve halfway, and purge the air in the manifold hose using the refrigerant. - 3.
 Fully close the liquid piping service valve. - 4.
-Turn on the unit's power switch and start the Cooling Only mode operation. - 5.
+Turn on the unit's power switch and start the cooling mode operation. - 5.
 Observe the pressure gauge reading.
 When it changes 14.2 to 7.1 psig, fully close the gas line valve and then immediately turn the unit off.
 Pump down procedure is complete and all refrigerant will be collected into the outdoor unit.

 - Never inhale or handle refrigerant directly.
-Doing so will cause bodily harm and injury. - After pump down, power must be turned off before the hose is removed.
+Doing so may cause bodily harm and injury. - After pump down, power must be turned off before the hose is removed.
 If the system is operated without the hose connected, air inside the compressor will cause the pressure to increase, and possibly cause an explosion and physical injury.